-For completeness, the Council has included the senior officers' remuneration (excluding pensions), disclosed in table 12b in table 12a.
+For completeness, the Council has included the senior officers' remuneration (excluding pensions), disclosed in table 16b in table 16a.

-The Director of Finance is the statutory Chief Finance Officer (S151) and is a shared post with Three Rivers District Council who under the lead authority model pick up the costs of this post which is recharged to Watford Borough Council on a 50:50 basis.
+The Head of Finance is a shared post between Watford Borough Council and Three Rivers District Council and is also the statutory Chief Finance Officer (S151) for Watford Borough Council.
+Under the lead authority model Three Rivers District Council pick up the costs of this post, 90% of which is recharged to Watford Borough Council.
 The full cost is shown in the Three Rivers District Council accounts.